cha0s/shrub/docs/hook/shrubAngularAHrefSanitizationWhitelist.md

 Implementations of this hook should return an array of strings.
 The strings are compiled into a regular expression which determines whether the href is allowed or not.
-For instance, `shrub-core` provides two patterns by default:
+For instance, `shrub-angular` provides two patterns by default:

 `'(?:https?|ftp|mailto|tel|file):'`